 Retained products of conception

 Sometimes, after birth, fetal or placental tissue remains in the uterus.
 When this happens, the materials left in the uterus are called retained products of conception (RPOC).
 RPOC can cause a mother to have abnormal vaginal bleeding, fever, infection, or other symptoms.
 To avoid or treat these issues, it is important for the medical professionals to recognize that RPOC may remain in the mother’s uterus and remove them.
-Although most women who have RPOC can have this condition treated by medication or surgery without long-term complications or injuries, in some cases, when RPOC are not addressed timely and appropriately, the mother can suffer scarring that can affect fertility or future pregnancies.
-Other times, when RPOC are not handled appropriately, the mother may suffer chronic pain, develop infections, or suffer other injuries.
+Although most women who have RPOC can have this condition treated by medication or surgery without long-term complications or injuries, in some cases, when RPOC is not addressed timely and appropriately, the mother can suffer scarring that can affect fertility or future pregnancies.
+Other times, when RPOC is not handled appropriately, the mother may suffer chronic pain, develop infections, or suffer other injuries.

 Birth injuries may cause not only pain and injury to the mother, but they could also prevent the ability to have future children or increase risks of harm in future pregnancies.
 Sometimes, when these complications occur, the injuries that the mother suffers as a result may be expected and normal.
-But, just because a complication is common does not mean that the mother’s injury should occur as a result.
-If a woman has a lasting injury that occured before, during, or after giving birth, she deserves answers about how and why that injury occurred and to learn if it was caused by medical negligence.
+But, just because a complication is common does not mean that the mother's injury should occur as a result.
+If a woman has a lasting injury that occurred before, during, or after giving birth, she deserves answers about how and why that injury occurred and to learn if it was caused by medical negligence.
 In situations where the medical malpractice of a medical provider caused a preventable injury to a mother during pregnancy or childbirth, she and her family may have a claim for medical malpractice.

 If you or your family member was injured before, during, or shortly after childbirth, we may be able to help you find the answers that you seek.